NateWr/restaurant-reservations/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.5.2 =
+This update fixes a bug introduced in the last version which prevented Booking Managers from approving/rejecting reservations.

 = 1.5.1 =
 This update increases security for the quick link feature to confirm/reject bookings from the admin notification email.